 Got a balanced scorecard for measuring company performance?

+Do you use a balanced scorecard?
 Employee Morale has traditionally been measured through a yearly employee survey.

 Meanwhile, other Key Performance Indicators (KPI’s) like EBITDA, revenue and customer ratings are considered so important they are analyzed on a daily basis.

 But do these numbers combined really give your company the full picture of the direction you’re heading right now?

 Who is behind all of these daily financial KPI’s, making sure magic actually HAPPENS at work?

 Hang on, how is our employee morale doing lately?

 What has happened since your employee engagement survey last October?